paul-hammant/tbd/content/game-changers/index.md

 it that help set a foundation for the next ten years of version-control advances.

 Also in 1998, Perforce and ClearCase bit into the corporate VCS market significantly.
-Both, as technologies, were ambivalent about branching models and facilitated many alternates.
-In the end, though, people's willingness to experiment with multiple parallel active branches won out, and we had some dark years for Trunk Based Development ahead.
+Both, as technologies, were open to any branching model and implementing teams chose differently.
+In the end, though, people's new found willingness to experiment with multiple parallel active branches won out, and we had some dark years for Trunk Based Development ahead (ignoring Google).

 ## Extreme Programming's Continuous Integration (1999)